OAI/oascomply/README.md

 `oascomply` is a Python package with several command-line interfaces:

 * `oascomply` parses and validates OAS 3.x API descriptions
+* `oas-reparse` converts the default output to a more human-friendly form
 * `yaml-to-json` does what it says, as converting a YAML API description to JSON will result in
   [substantial performance improvements](https://github.com/handrews/oasparser/issues/9) if running `oascomply` on the same document repeatedly